rahul31agrawal/django-ajax-search/README.rst

 django-ajax-search
 ===================

-A customizable AJAX-powered search for Django.
+An amazing customizable AJAX-powered search for Django.

 Features
 -----------------------------------